Dus Kahaniyaan: Lovedale

-Anya (Neha) meets a lady on the train on her way home, where she was getting engaged.
+Anya meets a lady on the train on her way home, where she was getting engaged.
 The lady gives her an earring and vanishes at Lovedale railway station.
-Anya, wanting to return the earring alights and follows the road to a house where Aman (Aftab) is painting.
+Anya, wanting to return the earring alights and follows the road to a house where Aman is painting.
 They become acquainted.
 Aman attends Anya's engagement and feels hurt.
 Anya is also unhappy and her father questions her doubt.
 Anya tells him about Aman and her father tells her his flashback about how he met a lady on the train to whom he had given one earring before the train left the station.
 Anya and her father compare the earrings and decide that her meeting Aman was no coincidence and she breaks the engagement to join Aman.
 However, the story unfolds with a vicious climax.
 Aman notices the earrings that Neha was wearing and, on questioning, he is informed that it was the earring that was given to her by the lady in the train.
 Aman shows her a picture of the lady: his mother who died 10 years ago.